haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 ### Union

-Union's are useful for when we want to build up a new set from two smaller sets.
+Union's are useful for when we want to build up a new set from the combination of two other sets.
 We can actually rephrase the "set arithmetic" we used to construct the set of consonants in the previous example to use a `union`.
-If the `difference` function is kind of like subtraction, then the `union` function is kind of like addition.
+If the `difference` function is analogous to subtraction, then the `union` function is like addition.

-Here is the algebra in case you need convincing.
+Here is the rough algebraic sketch for how we are going to re-formulate the previous example.

 ```
 a - (b - c) = (a - b) + c